 57. Become an Election Officer

 Don’t just vote on Election Day — make some money, too.
 Many localities need election officers, especially those who are bilingual.
 Hours can be long, but the pay isn’t bad for a day’s work.
-In San Mateo County, for example, election officers get paid $115 (for judges) and $140 (for inspectors), plus small bonuses for travel and supplies.
+Rates vary, but election judges generally earn over $100 on Election Day.

 Don’t Miss: Here’s the Richest Politician in Every State

 Technology is refashioning delivery services, and one of many ways to capitalize is by selling monthly subscription boxes like Birchbox.
 You can get in on the action with Cratejoy, a platform that enables you to build, run and scale your own subscription box business.

 The pay is small, but you can earn extra money performing micro tasks from Amazon Mechanical Turk.
 These are services that require human intelligence, such as selecting the correct spelling for search terms and determining if two products are the same.

 You can earn money gathering recyclable materials and delivering them to local recycling facilities.

 Recycling facilities pay you for the items you bring in by weight, so you’re looking to get as much of one type of item as possible.
 You can also make money recycling through sites such as Gazelle, BoxCycle and uSell.